Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 ```

 {{< note >}}
-The `net.corda.v5.ledger.utxo.ContractState` field will always be part of the JSON representation no matter which state type we are using.
+The `net.corda.v5.ledger.utxo.ContractState` field is always a part of the JSON representation no matter which state type we are using.
 {{< /note >}}

-We will use this representation to create our vault named queries in the next section.
+Use this representation to create the vault named queries in the next section.

 ## How to Create and Register a Vault Named Query

-The vault named queries has two crucial elements.
-The first one is registration, this means the query will be stored on sandbox creation time and can be executed later on.
+Registration means the query is stored on sandbox creation time and can be executed later on.

 Vault named queries need to be part of a contract CPK.
 The contract CPK needs to be uploaded in order for a vault named query to be installed.